With us, the circle is complete.

 Not all plastic we sort stays in Europe.
 Only a part is actually recycled.
 The rest?
 It takes a long, polluting journey to foreign countries.

-Only 40% of our plastic is correctly recycled.
-As much as 60% is exported – often as “recyclable” – and ultimately ends up in landfills, incinerators or in the ocean.
+Only 40% of our plastic is properly recycled.
+As much as 60% is exported – often as “recyclable” – and ultimately ends up in landfills, incinerators, or the ocean.

 From Europe to Asia… and back